Compute

 Checking Whether Permissions Are Correctly Configured

 OBS provides multiple mechanisms for permissions management, and in some scenarios there may be dependencies involved.
 If you cannot access OBS, contact the person who assigned the permissions (usually the resource owner) to check whether the permissions were configured correctly.
-There are two critical elements to check: Resources (which resources access is granted to) and Actions (authorized operations).
-For commonly seen mistakes, see Table 2.
+There are two critical elements to check: Resources (what resources are authorized) and Actions (what operations are authorized).
+For common known mistakes, see Table 2.
 If Condition is configured in the IAM permission or bucket policy, check whether the specified rules are met.

 Table 2 Commonly seen mistakes in configuring Resources and Actions